Sierras de Cazorla, Segura y Las Villas

 About Sierras de Cazorla, Segura y Las Villas

-Sierras de Cazorla, Segura y Las Villas Natural Park is the largest protected area in Spain at 214,300 hectares, encompassing a vast mountain wilderness in northeastern Jaen province, Andalusia.
-Designated in 1986 and declared a UNESCO Biosphere Reserve in 1983, the park protects the headwaters of the Guadalquivir, Spain's second-longest river, alongside the Segura River.
-Elevations range from 460 to 2,107 meters at Pico Empanadas.
-The park's combination of size, altitudinal range, and position at the intersection of Atlantic, Mediterranean, and alpine biogeographic influences creates exceptional biodiversity, with over 2,300 recorded vascular plant species, making it one of the most botanically diverse areas in the Mediterranean basin.
+Sierras de Cazorla, Segura y Las Villas Natural Park is the largest protected area in Spain at approximately 214,300 hectares, encompassing a vast mountain wilderness in northeastern Jaén province, Andalusia.
+[1] Designated a Natural Park in 1986, the area was first declared a UNESCO Biosphere Reserve in 1983, predating its formal park status.
+[2] The park protects the headwaters of the Guadalquivir, Spain's second-longest river, alongside the Segura River.
+Elevations range from 460 to 2,107 meters at Cerro las Empanadas.
+The park's combination of size, altitudinal range, and position at the intersection of Atlantic, Mediterranean, and alpine biogeographic influences creates exceptional biodiversity, with over 2,100 recorded vascular plant species, making it one of the most botanically diverse areas in the Mediterranean basin.

 Wildlife Ecosystems

-The park hosts reintroduced bearded vulture populations, joining resident griffon vulture, golden eagle, and Bonelli's eagle.
-The Iberian ibex population exceeds 10,000 individuals.
-Red deer, fallow deer, wild boar, and mouflon are abundant.
+The park hosts a reintroduced bearded vulture population of approximately 10 territorial pairs, joining resident griffon vulture, golden eagle, and Bonelli's eagle.
+[1] The Spanish ibex population has recovered to approximately 2,500 individuals following a catastrophic sarcoptic mange epizootic in the 1990s that reduced the population to fewer than 200 animals.
+[2] Red deer, fallow deer, wild boar, and mouflon are abundant.
 Otters thrive in the clean headwater streams.
-The park harbors over 180 bird species including black woodpecker representation, firecrest, and wall creeper on high cliffs.
+The park harbors over 180 bird species including firecrest and wall creeper on high cliffs.
 The butterfly fauna exceeds 150 species.
 Endemic fish species including Aphanius baeticus inhabit isolated water bodies.
-Reptiles include ocellated lizard, Lataste's viper, and ladder snake.
 The reintroduction of the bearded vulture, extinct in Andalusia for decades, represents a flagship conservation achievement.

 Flora Ecosystems

 The extraordinary botanical diversity reflects the park's size and altitudinal range.
-The iconic Cazorla violet (Viola cazorlensis) is one of over 30 endemic plant species.
-Forests transition from Mediterranean holm oak at lower elevations through maritime pine and Corsican pine to high-elevation thorny cushion communities.
+The iconic Cazorla violet (Viola cazorlensis) is one of more than 34 plant species endemic to the territory.
+[1] Forests transition from Mediterranean holm oak at lower elevations through maritime pine and Corsican pine to high-elevation thorny cushion communities.
 The Borosa Valley contains one of Spain's finest examples of gallery forest.
-Black pine forests (Pinus nigra subsp. salzmannii) form extensive stands at 1,200-1,800 meters.
+Black pine forests (Pinus nigra subsp. salzmannii) form extensive stands at 1,200–1,800 meters.
 Relict yew and holly populations survive in sheltered ravines.
 Insectivorous plants including Pinguicula vallisneriifolia, an endemic butterwort, grow on wet limestone cliffs.
 Orchid diversity exceeds 30 species.
 The Guadalquivir headwater forests contain ancient trees of enormous girth.

 Geology